 BREAKOUT SESSION / TUESDAY / OCTOBER 15, 2019 / 11:25 AM

-That means brands are having to reconfigure their supply chains to keep food at the proper temperature during transport while also working with vendors to get their orders in as quickly as possible in order to meet customer expectations regarding speed and convenience.
+That means brands are having to reconfigure their supply chains to increase visibility and keep food at the proper temperature during transport while also working with vendors to get their orders in as quickly as possible in order to meet customer expectations regarding speed and convenience.
 Neither of those challenges comes cheap, but passing the price increase onto customers isn’t an option; they still expect inexpensive food options at their favorite fast casual restaurants.

 What’s a brand to do?

 This session will explore how restaurants can rely on technology, such as on-demand monitoring and product traceability solutions, to reduce risk and waste without going over budget.

 Nicolas Bernadi | Partner and Board member | La Boulangerie